stefmolin/stefmolin.github.io/app/_posts/blog/travel/2024/europython.md

 I barely held my water down on the ride from the airport to the hotel.
 When I checked in, they informed me that it was the same room as last time...
 I will never know if they meant the same type of room (as in the upgrade), or if it was the exact same room from the food poisoning episode.
 Six or so hours later than planned, I made it to the solitude of my hotel room.
 They had a plate of chocolate covered strawberries to greet me, but I still couldn't even think of eating.

 Normally, after a redeye, I force myself to stay awake to adjust, but I was in no condition to do anything, so I took a nap.
 When I awoke, my headache was mostly gone, and I was finally hungry.
 I ordered some room service and tried the chocolate covered strawberries (delicious and in-season 😋), while watching some Netflix.
-Thankfully, I wasn't presenting the next day, and I took it easy on Sunday.<sup>1</sup>
+Thankfully, I wasn't presenting the next day, and I took it easy on Sunday.<sup id="footnote-1"><a href="#footnotes">1</a></sup>

 ---